duxlab/tDCS_training/README.md

 To run the cognitive task scripts, follow the instructions below:

 1. Run the batch script, entering the participant number when prompted.
+2. If session number is >1, you will be prompted to input values for session 1 for:
+    -Tracking_Thresholding_Value
+    -Detection_Threshold_Value
+    -RSVP_Speed
+   These values can be found within text files the task folder for each participant.
+This begins these tasks at the relevant difficulty levels for each participant.
-2. The script will then execute all nine tasks in sequence.
+3. The script will then execute all nine tasks in sequence.
 This process takes approximately two hours to complete.

-Please note that if a task does not start automatically, press the 'P' key to initiate it.
+Please note that if a task does not start/progress automatically, press the 'P' key to initiate it.
+Some tasks have audio, please check your volume.

 ## Equipment